1jpaulo/Esopychat/README.md

 ### Run
 `
-$ python3 server.py
+$ python3 esopychat.py
 `

-in another terminal tab:

-`
-$ python3 client.py
-`

-yet another terminal tab:

-`
-$ python3 client.py
-`
+---
+**Note**
+This is in test mode only and still won't produce a chat experience.
+---